pybricks/pybricks.github.io/learn/making-programs/your-first-program.md

 # Setup and the main program

-Each Pybricks programs consists of two parts:
+Each Pybricks program consists of two parts:
 - **Device setup**: This part describes how your robot _is built_ and how the devices are connected to the hub.
 - **Program**: This part describes what the robot _should do_.